oracle/bots-node-sdk/MESSAGE_MODEL.md

 ### Channel Extensions <a name="extensions">

-Channel extensions can be used to leverage channel-specific features that are not included in CMM without you having to fall back to creating a `raw conversation message` for that channel.
+You can use channel extensions to leverage channel-specific features that aren't included in the CMM without having to create a `raw conversation message` for that channel.
 Channel extensions can be set using the `addChannelExtensions` method.
 For example, you can use channel extensions to do the following:

-- create a card message, and change the appearance of the first card on Facebook:
+- Create a card message and change the appearance of the first card on Facebook:
 ```javascript
 let cardMessage = messageModel.cardConversationMessage('vertical', cards);
 messageModel.addChannelExtensions(cardMessage, 'facebook', {"top_element_style": "large"});
 ```

-- create a text message to prompt for a date, and configure Slack to display a date picker:
+- Create a text message to prompt for a date and configure Slack to display a date picker:
 ```javascript
 let textMessage = messageModel.textConversationMessage('What is the expense date');
 messageModel.addChannelExtensions(textMessage, 'slack', {"showDatePicker": true});
 ```

-A complete list of all extension properties for each channel can be found [here](https://docs.oracle.com/en/cloud/paas/digital-assistant/use-chatbot/channels-topic.html#GUID-E73235B7-1C26-47D5-BFF2-58D65A44E0EB).
+For a complete list of all extension properties for each channel, see [Channel-Specific Extensions](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/digital-assistant&id=DACUA-GUID-E73235B7-1C26-47D5-BFF2-58D65A44E0EB) in *Using Oracle Digital Assistant*.

 ### Using Postback Keywords <a name="keywords">

-Using keywords, you can map a simple text entry by the user to a postback payload.
-This is useful for channels that don't support buttons, like twilio/SMS.
-For example, you can number the pizza sizes a user can choose from and then create a postback keyword for each size.
-This allows the user to enter just the number, and ODA will then convert that to a postback message payload that contains the actual pizza size that you can process in your custom component.
-You create a keyword entry using the static [postbackKeyword](https://oracle.github.io/bots-node-sdk/MessageModel.html#.postbackKeyword) method:
+Using keywords, you can map a user's simple text entry to a postback payload.
+This is useful for channels that don't support buttons, like Twilio/SMS.
+For example, you can number the pizza sizes a user can choose from and then create a numeric postback keyword for each size.
+This allows the user to enter just the number, and Digital Assistant converts that to a postback message payload that contains the actual pizza size, which you can then process in your custom component.
+You create a keyword entry using the static [`postbackKeyword`](https://oracle.github.io/bots-node-sdk/MessageModel.html#.postbackKeyword) method:
 ```javascript
 const messageModel = context.getMessageModel();
 let keywords = [];